turboLJY/FSPO/README.md

 To benefit the broader research community, we fully open-source the recipe of our RL training, including algorithm details, dataset, and infrastructures.

 ### Datasets
-We provide training and validation datasets for DAPO training.
+We provide the post-processed training and evaluation datasets for FSPO at the [data](https://github.com/turboLJY/FSPO/tree/master/data) directory.

+If you want to process the original datasets by yourself, you can first download the SimpleRL dataset (~8K) from [simpleRL-reason](https://github.com/hkust-nlp/simpleRL-reason) and the challenging HotpotQA subset (~2K) from [R1-Searcher](https://github.com/RUCAIBox/R1-Searcher) as our training dataset.
+Then, you can run ```math_dataset.py```, ```hotpot.py``` scripts in the directory [examples/data_preprocess](https://github.com/turboLJY/FSPO/tree/master/examples/data_preprocess).

 Training: [DAPO-Math-17k](https://huggingface.co/datasets/BytedTsinghua-SIA/DAPO-Math-17k), a carefully curated and processed math dataset.
 Validation: [AIME 2024](https://huggingface.co/datasets/BytedTsinghua-SIA/AIME-2024).